Stand Up Paddle Boarding in Oregon

 Oregon has a lot to offer!
 We've gathered local intel on the best places to Stand Up Paddle Board (SUP) in the Beaver state.

-When a state is known as “The Beaver State” and “Oregon” translated from Shoshone means “River of the West”, you can be assured that there will be a lot of great waterways to explore on your SUP.
+When a state is known as “The Beaver State” and “Oregon” translated from Shoshone means “River of the West”, you can be assured that there will be a lot of great waterways to explore on your stand up paddle board.

-The Pacific Northwest boasts some of the most gorgeous and unique SUP spots in the world and Oregon is no exception.
+The Pacific Northwest boasts some of the most gorgeous and unique paddle boarding spots in the world and Oregon is no exception.

 Accessible from nearly a dozen docks between Oregon City and North Portland alone, the Willamette River is arguably the most approachable place to paddle board in Portland.

-Paddlers are welcome to explore the island's beaches, where they may see black-tailed deer, river otter, beaver, and any number of birds.
+Paddlers are welcome to explore the island's beaches of their SUP boards, where they may see black-tailed deer, river otter, beaver, and any number of birds.
 More than 100 species of birds make use of the island during migration, including the bald eagle, osprey, and blue heron.

 Deschutes River in Bend

 The Deschutes River is one of the most spectacular rivers in Central Oregon.
-Ranging from mellow, easy sections (Class I) to very challenging and dangerous for experts only (Class V), the Deschutes River Paddle Trail covers 26 miles of the Little Deschutes River from LaPine to the Deschutes River junction near Sunriver plus 95 miles of the Deschutes River from the Wickiup Reservoir in the south to Lower Bridge in the north.
+Ranging from mellow, easy sections for beginner paddlers (Class I) to very challenging and dangerous for advanced paddlers only (Class V), the Deschutes River Paddle Trail covers 26 miles of the Little Deschutes River from LaPine to the Deschutes River junction near Sunriver plus 95 miles of the Deschutes River from the Wickiup Reservoir in the south to Lower Bridge in the north.

 As a source of irrigation water for Central Oregon, the Deschutes River flows are seasonal - typically between April and October, the sections south of the north end of Bend can be paddled, while those north of Bend can be paddled between October and April.